Collective is different: Information exchange and speed-accuracy trade-offs in self-organized patterning: Discussion

 In development, the starting point of patterning is often inhomogeneous.
 For example, in addition to Notch-signaling, there is also a Delta pre-pattern in SOP formation in \emph{Drosophila} dorsal thorax~\cite{Corson2017}, allowing for a more regular array of SOP cells.
 Rather than all cells being initially identical, we could consider them to have some initial pre-patterning containing some useful, but not perfect, information.
 This would still mean that cells need to coordinate to achieve a target pattern, but presumably could do so faster than without the pre-pattern for the same accuracy requirement.
 How optimal strategies and information flow change as the information contained in the pre-pattern change remains an open question for future study.

-Another assumption of our model is that every cell has exactly the same rates as every other cell.
+An assumption of our model is that every cell has exactly the same rates as every other cell.
 In reality, cells are heterogeneous and will differ somewhat in their initial condition as well as their parameters and hence response to a signal~\cite{Schwayer2025, kramar2024}.
 This initial heterogeneity need not represent a pre-pattern or contain useful information, it could be entirely stochastic.
+Additional sources of heterogeneity come from the non-regular initial packing of cells, so that different cells experience different, and dynamic, neighborhoods.
 Even so, heterogeneity may well enhance the patterning ability of our system~\cite{Phan2024}, by breaking the initial symmetry between cells.
-Another source of heterogeneity comes from the non-regular initial packing of cells, along with cell divisions, death, and rearrangement, so that different cells experience different, and dynamic, neighborhoods.
 It would be interesting to explore how varying amounts of heterogeneity change the optimal speed-accuracy trade-off curve.